madetech/learn/core-skills/frontend-web-development/resources/cross-browser-testing.md

 ## A Caveat, and its controversial.

-While we should always strive to realise a Designer’s vision, there will always be some elements of the page (mainly typography) that will never match up.
+While we should always strive to realise a Designer’s vision, there will be some elements of the page (mainly typography) that will be harder to replicate in code.
+There are situations where the cost of implementing perfect typography outweighs the value derived.

+When working closely with Designers, it is beneficial to help them understand the technical limitations of HTML & CSS.
+Often, for aspects of a design where perfect typography matters, a designer should be advised to provide SVG assets instead.

 Using the example of Typography an engineer should match the common sense things like `line-height`, `font-size`, `font-family`, there are some things they wont be able to control in a scenario where dynamic text is being used.
 Kerning is the best example of this.
 An engineer can broadly apply a `letter-spacing` to all the letters but doing this on a per letter basis is not scalable when the copy is liable to change.